 Elevation: 11,393 ft

-Scott Peak is the highest point in the Idaho portion of the Beaverhead Range and the 55th-highest Idaho summit.
-The summit is located south of Italian Peak and just south of the Continental Divide.
+Scott Peak is the highest point in the Idaho portion of the Beaverhead Range.
+It is the 55th-highest Idaho summit and is located south of Italian Peak and just south of the Continental Divide.
 Because of its 4,234 feet of prominence, it is of special interest to prominence-oriented peakbaggers.
 Huhs Horn, Webber Peak and the Clark County High Point are all easily accessed from Scott Peak.
 Getting to the summit of Scott Peak is the hard part.
 USGS Scott Peak

 Access by Livingston Douglas